 Preparing Your Home For A Power Outage

-- Before considering the use of an emergency generator during a power outage, check with furnace, appliance, and lighting fixture dealers or manufacturers regarding power requirements and proper operating procedures.
+- If you are thinking of using an emergency power generator in case of a power outage, check with your appliance manufacturers for their requirements and operating procedures.